Before You Access an Urban Utilities Controlled Worksite

 To enable further understanding of what type of contractor you are classified as by Urban Utilities, please review Urban Utilities' Procurement & Sourcing Procedure (in draft) and Contractor WHS Management Standard Operating Procedure.

 Prepare WHS Documentation

-A risk assessment must be developed in consultation with all interested parties and understood by all Contractors and Queensland Urban Utilities workers.
-Information provided to Queensland Urban Utilities must address specific legislation, industry codes, and standards relevant to all hazards / risks and work conditions.
-All prepared information should then be provided to the relevant Queensland Urban Utilities Contract/Project Manager/Queensland Urban Utilities Person in Control of Worksite prior to commencement of work (or upon agreed arrangement with the Project/ Contract Manager/PICOW).
+A risk assessment must be developed in consultation with all interested parties and understood by all Contractors and Urban Utilities workers.
+Information provided to Urban Utilities must address specific legislation, industry codes, and standards relevant to all hazards / risks and work conditions.
+All prepared information should then be provided to the relevant Urban Utilities Contract/Project Manager/Urban Utilities Person in Control of Worksite prior to commencement of work (or upon agreed arrangement with the Project/ Contract Manager/PICOW).
 The Principal Contractor for a construction project must

 prepare a documented Work Health and Safety Management Plan before work on a construction project commences.

-All contractors, other than a ‘Principle Contractor’ as defined by Queensland Urban Utilities, should prepare relevant WHS documentation and complete the WHS Documentation Checklist (CHE452) and submit to the relevant Queensland Urban Utilities Supervisor or PICOW, at least 48hrs prior to arriving on a Queensland Urban Utilities site.
+All contractors, other than a ‘Principle Contractor’ as defined by Urban Utilities, should prepare relevant WHS documentation and complete the WHS Documentation Checklist (CHE452) and submit to the relevant Urban Utilities Supervisor or PICOW, at least 48hrs prior to arriving on an Urban Utilities site.
 If this information is not submitted, access to site may be denied until further information has been provided.

 Undertake QUU WHS Specific Information, Training & Authorisations

 Within Urban Utilities, there are specific Information, Training & Authorisation requirements that must be understood, and where necessary, contractors must be trained and/or inducted in these procedures prior to commencing work on Urban Utilities sites.

 Other types of Training & Authorisation Requirements that may be applicable: